 If the above treatment methods do not alleviate your pain, or the pain you are experiencing gets worse, you should consult your doctor.
 Once they evaluate your situation, they will be able to devise a specialized treatment plan specifically for you, which may include physical therapy.

-People do heal at different rates, and some shin splint can be worse than others, so it isn’t uncommon for the healing process take up to three or six months.
+People do heal at different rates, and some shin splint can be worse than others, so it isn’t uncommon for the healing process to take up to three or six months.
 Nevertheless, by following the treatment options discussed in this article, your shin splints will eventually heal.

-You will know that your shin splints have healed once an X-ray comes back without any stress fractures, if that was the cause.
-Additionally, you can tell that they have healed if your injured leg is just as flexible as the other, or when it feels about as strong as you other leg.
+You will know that your shin splints have healed once an X-ray comes back without any stress fractures if that was the cause.
+Additionally, you can tell that they have healed if your injured leg is just as flexible as the other, or when it feels about as strong as your other leg.
 Finally, if you can run, dance, or exercise without any pain, then you’ll know you’ve gotten rid of your shin splints!